 Uploading Custom Fonts

-As a PRO or a PRO Team user, you can now upload your own fonts to Piktochart.
+As a PRO user, you can upload your own fonts to Piktochart.

-If you’re a member of a Pro Team, only the Owner or Administrator(s) of the Team can upload fonts to the Brand Assets for the Team.
+If you’re a member of a Workspace, only the Owner or Administrator(s) of the Workspace can upload fonts to the Brand Assets for the Workspace.
 You can ask the Owner or Administrator to upload your font there on your behalf.

 This font upload feature will come in handy especially if you need to create on-brand content for your company or organization.
 It’s very simple to upload your own fonts.

-Click on your username on the top-right corner and go to Brand Assets → My Fonts
+Click on the Settings icon next to the Profile icon on the top right of the page and go to Brand Assets → My Fonts

 Once you reach your My Fonts page: